JVIS.COM - What do you want to be? What do you want to be?

 Career Path/Average Salaries

-Many recreation workers work up to 40 hours a week.
-The average salary can range from $13,000 US to $34,000 US.
+Many recreation workers work up to 40 hours a week. o In 2012, the average salary in the US for Recreation Worker is $10.64 hourly, or $22,130 annually.
 Earnings for recreation directors and other supervisors can be substantially higher.

 Related Occupations